 - Bake at 400° F for 10-15 minutes or until salmon is browned and opaque.PRO TIP: You can also air fry this Longhorn Salmon recipe!
 Set the fillets on a lightly oiled air fryer grill.
 Set the temperature to 380F and the timer for 10 minutes.
 Air fryers cook faster than conventional ovens.
 Check after 8 minutes, as air fryers vary considerably.
 No need to turn the salmon fillets either!

-For Longhorn Bourbon Marinade
+For the Maple Marinade

 - Garnish with green scallions and lemon wedges, then serve.¼ cup green scallions